ITIN vs. SSN vs. EIN — What is the difference?

 Social Security Administration (SSA) issues SSNs free of charge; it's also free to replace a lost/ stolen Social Security card.

-To get it, you need to fill in the Form SS-5 (Application for a Social Security Card); for that, you need the following documents:
+To obtain a SSN, complete Form SS-5 (Application for a Social Security Card).
+You will need the following documents:

 - Evidence of age — birth certificate is the best, but SSA may also accept hospital record, passport, final adoption decree or religious record established before the age of five)